InQuest/ThreatIngestor/docs/basicusage.rst

 Next, create the ``sources`` section, and add your sources.
 To configure the source, you should give it a unique name like ``inquest-rss``.
 Each source also uses a module like twitter, rss, or sqs.
 Choose the module for the expected format of the source data.
 For easy testing, we'll use an :ref:`RSS <rss-source>` source and a :ref:`CSV <csv-operator>` operator for this example.

-You can also include a ``filter`` to parse ingested artifacts using regex.
-The filter uses a pipe (|) character as the delimeter.
+You can also include a ``include`` to parse ingested artifacts using regex.
+The include uses a pipe (|) character as the delimeter.

 .. code-block:: yaml